Acme Markets: Expansion and acquisition

 In the early 1970s, Acme introduced a discount chain, Super Saver, in an effort to compete in densely populated areas.
 Both chains had the slogan "Acme and Super Saver - you're going to like it here!"
 The brand Super Saver was retired in the 1980s, only to be resurrected in the 1990s in the West.
 Some isolated stores retained the signage into the early 1990s, however.

-American Stores were sold in 1979 to the Skaggs Companies which took the American Stores name, moving its headquarters to Salt Lake City.
+American Stores were sold in 1979 to the Skaggs Companies, which took the American Stores name, moving its headquarters to Salt Lake City.
 Also in 1979, American Stores announced that it would be closing most of its stores in New York state.
-In the 1980s, American Stores undertook various acquisitions (including Chicago metropolitan area chain Jewel Food Stores) which ran the Jewel-T chain; it operated in many former urban Acme buildings.
+In the 1980s, American Stores undertook various acquisitions (including the Chicago metropolitan area chain Jewel Food Stores, which ran the Jewel-T chain; it operated in many former urban Acme buildings.)
 In 1995, Acme sold 45 stores in northeastern Pennsylvania to Penn Traffic.
 American Stores was acquired by major Western and Southern chain Albertsons in November 1999.

 In 2006, Albertsons' supermarket holdings were bought by Cerberus Capital Management and SuperValu and divided between the two companies, with Acme going to SuperValu.
 In 2013 Cerberus, which was operating the Albertsons stores it owned under the name Albertsons LLC, agreed to purchase Acme from SuperValu.

 In July 2016, it was announced that Albertsons had entered into a purchase agreement with Ahold and Delhaize Group to replace a Giant store in Salisbury, Maryland as part of the divestiture of stores to gain clearance from the Federal Trade Commission for the impending Ahold/Delhaize merger.
 The store was rebranded under the Acme banner in September 2016.